toshiyan/cmblensplus/README.md

 # Installation

-  The easiest way to install the entire package is to run the shellscript:
+  The easiest way to install the entire package is to run

-     ./install.sh all
+     python setup.py build

-  You will find modules inside "wrap/".
+  You will find modules inside "cmblensplus/".

-  Note that the install.sh file compiles the following files:
+  Note that the setup.py file compiles the following files:

-  [1] Fortran public software (located inside F90/pub/)

-  FFTW, cfitsio, Healpix, LAPACK95, and Lenspix.
+  [1] Fortran public software (located inside fortran_internal/src_public/) with install.sh.
+This process installs FFTW, cfitsio, Healpix, and LAPACK95, and locates libraries at fortran_internal/src_public/XXX/.

-  [2] Fortran codes to create a wrapper
+  [2] Other local Fortran codes to create libraries (fortran_internal/src_***)

+  [3] Create f90 files inside fortran_wrapped/src_XXX/ from *.src files

+  [4] Compile Fortran codes inside fortran_wrapped/src_XXX/ with f2py

+  [5] Create interface python files inside cmblensplus/XXX/

+  Please also note that you should include the following path to e.g. .bashrc:

+  export LD_LIBRARY_PATH=$dir_cmblensplus/fortran_internal/src_public/Healpix/lib/:$dir_cmblensplus/fortran_internal/src_public/cfitsio/lib/:$LD_LIBRARY_PATH

+  where $dir_cmblensplus is a directory path to your cmblensplus location.
+You would also need to increase stack memory size, e.g.

+  ulimit -s unlimited

 # Documents and Reference